cobianzo/wordpress-boilerplate/README.md

 - Place deploy.php with FTP in your stage server and check the deployment http:/your-stage-server.com/deploy.php?sat=your-token-string
 - Create the database in your server
 - move to a safe folder (your deskrop, for ex) wp-config.php and load-latest-db.php in your local, commit it to delete from github
-- Make sure wp-config is in gitignore (to make exclude it).
+- Make sure wp-config is in gitignore (to make exclude it.
+If you followe the previous section it will be ok).
 And make gitignore work.
 In Terminal:
 	>    git rm -r --cached .
 	>    git commit -m ".gitignore is now working"
 	Then commit and push everything from SourceTree
 	- In server, via FTP
-	- set up wp-config.php
+	- set up wp-config.php, renaming wp-config-sample.php and editing it
 	- change replacements in load-latest-db.php
 	- make sure that in deploy.php we don't sync (exclude section) wp-config.php or load-latest-db.php